EmiVicini/EmiVicini/README.md

 - 👋 Hi, I’m @EmiVicini
-- 👀 I’m looking for Senior Ruby/Elixir and React Developers in Los Angeles area ... and Python Developers all over Argentina!
+- 👀 I’m looking for Node.js Developers all over Argentina!
-- 🌱 I’m currently (and always) learning about photography, my main hobby!
+- 📷 I’m currently (and always) learning about photography, my main hobby!
-- 💞️ I’m looking to collaborate with startups that need a freelance recruiter to build a team
+- 💞️ I love to collaborate with startups that need a freelance recruiter to build a powerful team
 - 📫 How to reach me?
 Send me an email!

 <!---